andruhon/django-easyextjs4/README.md

 #### Session

 `pSession` is optional but when it's specify with `Ext.Class`, `Ext.StaticMethod` and `Ext.StaticEvent` it must be a method that return the current session of the user and it will be transmit to your method as the first parameter.
+If you specified `True` EasyExtJS4 will automatically extract the session object from the Django request.

 * *Class session*: To manage a session for all methods and events of your class set `pSession` to `Ext.Class`.
 * *Method/Event session*: To manage a session for just a few methods or events set `pSession` to `Ext.StaticMethod` and/or `Ext.StaticEvent`. `pSession` of `Ext.StaticMethod` and `Ext.StaticEvent` will overwrite `pSession` define with `Ext.Class`.